How to use Google Home to plan a dinner party

 To make a good dinner party great, you need delicious food, music to set the scene and entertainment for your guests.
 Though the payoff is worth it, planning one can require a lot of work on your part to bring everything together.

 You don't need to do it all on your own though.
-With the help of your Google Home ($89 at Walmart) speaker and the tips below, you can take your next food and friend gathering to another level.
+With the help of your Google Home speaker and the tips below, you can take your next food and friend gathering to another level.

 What's on the menu?